Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task05_KQL/readme.md

 > ⭐ Notice: <br>

-To obtain the Tenant ID, Subscription ID, Resource Group, and Log Analytics Workspace name, please refer to the Azure documentation. <br>
+To obtain the **Tenant ID, Subscription ID, Resource Group, and Log Analytics Workspace name**, please refer to the Azure documentation. <br>

 4. Upload the custom plugin and confirm its activation.<br>